Henry Rutgers: Early life

 Rutgers was born in New York City, in the Province of New York which was then a part of British America.
 He was the son of New Netherland colonists Hendrick Rutgers and Catharine (née DePeyster) Rutgers.

 His maternal grandparents were Johannes de Peyster, the 23rd Mayor of New York City, and Anna (née Bancker) de Peyster, the sister of Evert Bancker, the 3rd and 12th Mayor of Albany, New York.
 His paternal grandparents were Harmanus Rutgers and Rachel (née Meyers) Rutgers, herself a granddaughter of Claes Martenszen van Rosenvelt, the first Roosevelt to arrive in America.
 Through his father's sister, he was a first cousin of Samuel Provoost, the first Bishop of the Episcopal Diocese of New York.
 He was a third cousin twice removed of both U.S. Presidents Theodore Roosevelt and Franklin Delano Roosevelt.

 In 1728 Harmanus Rutgers, Jr. purchased a farm near present-day East Broadway and Oliver Streets.
 Rutgers was a brewer and had a barn on Catherine Street to store the barley he grew.
 A lane that would later become Cherry Street ran along the southern border.
 His son Hendrick inherited the property and in 1754 built a new farmhouse farther to the north and nearer the East River.
 The Rutgers extended their holdings, purchasing water lots.
 Fill was added to the water on either side at the ends of the larger streets that ran perpendicular to the shore, forming slips or inlets where small boats could dock.

 Career

-Henry graduated from King's College (now Columbia University) in 1766.
+Rutgers graduated from King's College (now Columbia University) in 1766.
 Following his graduation, he promptly became an advocate for independence of the American colonies from Great Britain.
 He went on to serve as a captain of American forces at the Battle of White Plains, and later as a colonel for the New York militia.
-During the British occupation of New York, Henry withdrew to Albany.
+During the British occupation of New York, Rutgers withdrew to Albany.
 During his absence, the British used the family home as an army hospital.

-Colonel Rutgers would continue to play a role in the defense of the young nation after the Revolution, presiding over a meeting held June 24, 1812 to organize American forces in New York in anticipation of a British attack in the ensuing War of 1812.
+Rutgers continued to play a role in the defense of the young nation after the Revolution, presiding over a meeting held June 24, 1812, to organize American forces in New York in anticipation of a British attack in the ensuing War of 1812.